Naoghuman/articles/SokubanFX/01_Setup-the-project.md

 ---

 [01 Setup the project]
-* Describes the steps how to setup a new project in [GitHub] with my project template `Project-Template-afterburnerfx-Naoghuman`.
+* Describes the steps how to setup a new project in [GitHub] with my project template:
+  [Project-Template-afterburnerfx-Naoghuman].

+[02 Create first protoptye]
+* Describes the steps how to create the first prototype from `SokubanFX`:
+  [SokubanFX-0.1.0-PROTOTYPE_2016-04-30_08-22.zip]

 License<a name="License" />